EOSIO/eosio-web-ide/README.md

 ## Building sample contract

-The source code for the sample smartcontract is at `contract/talk.cpp` within the IDE.
+The source code for the sample smartcontract is at `contract/patient.cpp` within the IDE.
 To compile the contract, run this in a terminal:

 ```
-eosio-cpp contract/talk.cpp
+eosio-cpp contract/patient.cpp

 ```

-This will produce `talk.abi` and `talk.wasm`.
+This will produce `patient.abi` and `patient.wasm`.

 ## Installing the contract

 Run this in a terminal:

 ```
-cleos create account eosio talk EOS6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV
+cleos create account eosio patient EOS6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV
-cleos set code talk talk.wasm
+cleos set code patient patient.wasm
-cleos set abi talk talk.abi
+cleos set abi patient patient.abi

 ```